 It is important to remember that while pessary therapy is effective at managing the symptoms of prolapse and or incontinence, it does not reverse the process of these pelvic floor disorders.
 Thus, once a pessary is removed, women will have recurrence of their pelvic floor symptoms.

-Are their risks or side effects associated with a pessary?
+Are there risks or side effects associated with a pessary?

 Using a pessary for pelvic organ prolapse or stress urinary incontinence is very safe.
 There are no risks associated with using a pessary as long as you follow up with your urogynecologist or advanced practice nurse as recommended.

 Sometimes if the pessary is worn for a long period of time, the vagina may develop a small pressure sore.
-If this happens, your urogynecologist may ask you to removed it for 2-4 weeks and/or use vaginal estrogen.
+If this happens, your urogynecologist may ask you to remove it for two to four weeks and/or use vaginal estrogen.
 Some women also have an increased amount of vaginal discharge, which is normal.